 Once you have an audience that interacts with your content on social platforms – one way to convert them into leads is to engage back to them.
 In conventional sales nurturing processes which happen over channels like email – it’s often difficult to get a hold of your lead/prospect’s attention.
 On social platforms, you already have won your followers’ trust and attention, which makes it much easier for you to divert it towards your product or service.
 This makes for a great outlet to engage with your audience, which gives you a window towards converting them into a lead, or a prospect.

-Reply to comments on your social media posts, and upvote or like their content.
+Reply to comments on your social media posts and even Facebook ads comments, and upvote or like their content.
 This incentivizes them to engage with your content more often and helps you develop rapport with such followers over time.
 You will also be able to gain more followers on platforms like Instagram, Twitter, and Facebook if you’re more attentive and engaging yourself.
 And more followers mean a better reputation and wider audience reach.
 Also, the more followers you have, the more likely you are to have loyal supporters who will engage with you.
+Using online video maker you can post attention-grabbing video content that can help you increase the number of your followers.
 Well engaged followers make for great leads – given you’ve already nurtured them through your content, making them more likely to convert.

 Step 6: Reach out via DMs